Frechmatz/cl-synthesizer/README.md

     ;;(cl-synthesizer:play-rack (example) 5)

-#### Envelope
+#### ADSR

-**cl-synthesizer-modules-envelope:make-module** name environment &key segments (gate-threshold 4.9)
+**cl-synthesizer-modules-adsr:make-module** name environment &key attack-time-ms attack-target-output decay-time-ms decay-target-output release-time-ms (time-cv-to-time-ms nil) (gate-threshold 2.5)

-Creates an envelope generator module.
-An envelope consists of a list of segments where each segment defines rules how to behave.
-The module generates linear envelopes.
+Creates an envelope generator module with the phases Attack, Decay, Sustain and Release.
+This module has been realized using other modules such as Ramp, Sustain, Trigger and Multiple.
 The function has the following arguments:

 *   name Name of the module.
 *   environment The synthesizer environment.
-*   :segments The segments of the envelope.
-Each segment consists of a property list with the following keys:

-    *   :duration-ms Optional duration of the segment in milli-seconds.
-The effective duration depends on the sample rate as specified by the environment.
-    *   :target-cv Optional target voltage to which the segment shall climb.
-    *   :required-gate-state One of :on :off :ignore
-    *   :duration-controller Declares a controller with which the duration of the segment can be modulated.
-    *   :target-cv-controller Declares a controller with which the target voltage of the segment can be modulated.

-    A Controller represents an external input that is exposed by the module and can be used to modulate a certain property of the segment.
-External input values are mapped by a linear function to the actual values that are processed by the segment.
-Controllers are represented as property lists with the following keys:

-    *   :socket A keyword that defines the input socket that will be exposed by the envelope module and to which other modules can be connected.
-    *   :input-min The minimum input value of the socket.
+*   :attack-time-ms Duration of the attack phase in milliseconds.
-    *   :input-max The maximum input value of the socket.
+*   :attack-target-output Target value of the attack phase.
-    *   :output-min The minimum target value of the mapping.
+*   :decay-time-ms Duration of the decay phase in milliseconds.
-    *   :output-max The maximum target value of the mapping.
+*   :decay-target-output Target value of the decay phase.

-    Clipping is generally not applied except for cases such as a negative segment duration.
-Controller inputs are always offsets that are added to the initial value as provided by :duration-ms or :target-cv.
-Controller inputs do not affect the behaviour of the currently active segment.
+*   :release-time-ms Duration of the release phase in milliseconds.
+The release phase climbs to 0.0.
+*   :time-cv-to-time-ms Optional function that converts a time control voltage to a duration in milliseconds (see also Ramp module).

-*   :gate-threshold An optional threshold which defines the minimum input value of the :gate input that is interpreted as gate on.
+*   :gate-threshold Minimum value of the :gate input that indicates that the gate is on.

 The module has the following inputs:

-*   :gate The gate signal as provided for example by a MIDI sequencer.
-If the gate switches from :off to :on the output voltage is reset to 0.0 and the module switches to the first segment.
+*   :gate The gate signal (see also :gate-threshold).
+The envelope starts working when the gate input switches to "on" and enters into the release phase when it switches to "off".
-*   Inputs as defined by segment controllers.
+*   :attack-cv-time Modulates the climbing time of the attack phase (see also Ramp module).
+*   :release-cv-time Modulates the climbing time of the release phase (see also Ramp module).

 The module has the following outputs:

-*   :cv The current value of the envelope.
-The initial value is 0.0
+*   :cv The envelope.

 **Example:**

-    (defpackage :cl-synthesizer-modules-envelope-example-1
+    (defpackage :cl-synthesizer-modules-adsr-example-1
       (:use :cl))

-    (in-package :cl-synthesizer-modules-envelope-example-1)
+    (in-package :cl-synthesizer-modules-adsr-example-1)

     (defun example ()
-      "Simple envelope example"
+      "ADSR example"
-      (let ((rack (cl-synthesizer:make-rack :environment (cl-synthesizer:make-environment))))
+      (let ((rack (cl-synthesizer:make-rack
+    	       :environment (cl-synthesizer:make-environment))))

         (cl-synthesizer:add-module
+         rack "MIDI-SEQUENCER"
+         #'cl-synthesizer-modules-midi-sequencer:make-module :events
+         (list
+          (list :timestamp-milli-seconds 0
+    	    :midi-events (list
+    			  (cl-synthesizer-midi-event:make-note-on-event 1 69 100)))
+          (list :timestamp-milli-seconds 1500
+    	    :midi-events (list
+    			  (cl-synthesizer-midi-event:make-note-off-event 1 69 100)))))

+        (cl-synthesizer:add-module
+         rack "MIDI-IFC"
+         #'cl-synthesizer-modules-midi-interface:make-module :voice-count 1)

+        (cl-synthesizer:add-module
          rack "ADSR"
-         #'cl-synthesizer-modules-envelope:make-module
-         :segments
-         '(;; Attack (duration can be modulated via input socket :attack-duration) (:duration-ms 100 :target-cv 5 :required-gate-state :on
-            :duration-controller
-            (:socket :attack-duration :input-min 0.0 :input-max 5.0 :output-min 0 :output-max 800))
-           ;; Decay
-           (:duration-ms 50 :target-cv 3 :required-gate-state :on)
-           ;; Sustain
-           (:required-gate-state :on)
-           ;; Release
-           (:duration-ms 100 :target-cv 0 :required-gate-state :off)))
+         #'cl-synthesizer-modules-adsr:make-module
+         :attack-time-ms 500 :attack-target-output 5.0
+         :decay-time-ms 250 :decay-target-output 4.0
+         :release-time-ms 1000)

+        (cl-synthesizer:add-patch rack "MIDI-SEQUENCER" :midi-events "MIDI-IFC" :midi-events)
+        (cl-synthesizer:add-patch rack "MIDI-IFC" :gate-1 "ADSR" :gate)

+        (cl-synthesizer-monitor:add-monitor
+         rack
+         #'cl-synthesizer-monitor-csv-handler:make-handler
+         '(("ADSR" :input-socket :gate :name "ADSR Gate In" :format "~,5F") ("ADSR" :output-socket :cv :name "ADSR Out" :format "~,5F")) :filename "waves/adsr-example-1.csv")

         rack))

+    ;;(cl-synthesizer:play-rack (example) 3)

 #### Multiple